elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

       9 unassigned    wm       0               0         (0/0/0)           0

 So we have slices 0-9, that means that this is a VTOC disk label which is what we wanted.
-If we wanted to change the disk label to EFI, we would run &#8216;format -e&#8217; and then we could change the label.
+If we wanted to change the disk label to EFI, we would run 'format -e' and then we could change the label.

 Now we need to create/set slice 0 to take the whole fdisk partition (8GB).
 I first checked how the original drive looks like: